thycotic/ib-docs/release-notes/rn-1.1.2.md

 * Fix to improve local AD group caching in API.
 * Group checking performance fix.
 * Improvement to Group expansion for users defined in ACL.
+* Clean Install of Configuration Utility/Removal of Thycotic Folder in ADSI Edit causes a Configuration Utility login error.